moj-analytical-services/mojap-arrow-pd-parser/README.md

 writer.write(df1, "new_output.snappy.parquet")
 ```

-Note that the default behavior of this package is to utilse the new pandas datatypes for Integers, Booleans and Strings that represent Nulls as `pd.NA()`.
+Note that the default behavior of this package is to utilise the new pandas datatypes for Integers, Booleans and Strings that represent Nulls as `pd.NA()`.
 Dates are returned as nullable objects of `datetime.date()` type and timestamps are `datetime.datetime()`.
 By default we enforce these types instead of the native pandas timestamp as the indexing for the Pandas timestamp is nanoseconds and can cause dates to be out of bounds.
 See the [timestamps](#timestamps) section for more details.

 The `reader.read()` method will infer what the file format is based on the extension of your filepath failing that it will take the format from your metadata if provided.
 By default the reader.read() will use the following readers for the prescribed file format.